As part of the Quaker tradition, JRCT is committed to the creation of a world that guarantees equal treatment for all people.

 - efforts to build solidarity amongst advocacy organisations and between advocacy organisations and wider civil society

-- work to challenge ideologies and movements that encourage racism and xenophobia and tackle attitudes and policies that deny equal treatment for vulnerable minorities.
+- work to challenge ideologies, attitudes and movements that encourage racism and xenophobia.

-3. Promotion of rights and justice for refugees and other migrants by identifying and tackling root causes, structures and systems that may deny them their rights
+3. Promotion of rights and justice for refugees and other migrants by identifying and tackling structures and systems that may deny them their rights

-JRCT welcomes applications to strengthen the ability of migrants to assert and defend their rights through:
+JRCT welcomes applications to strengthen the ability of refugees and migrants to assert and defend their rights through:

 - support for alliance building and grassroots organisation, including engagement with non-traditional allies

-- advocacy and campaigning to prevent the abuse of migrants’ rights
+- advocacy and campaigning to prevent the abuse of rights

 JRCT focuses on work at both a national and European level, although work at a European level is limited and must have direct relevance to communities living in the UK.
-Funding for European work related to refugees and migrants is primarily channelled through the European Programme on Integration and Migration.
+Funding for European work related to asylum and migration is primarily channelled through the European Programme on Integration and Migration.